 Tenders & Notices

 Please visit our Procurement & Purchasing page to view all of the current tenders available.

-Commencing May 25th, 2020 Coco Paving Inc. has been contracted by the County of Lennox & Addington to rehabilitate two sections of County Road 4.
+Coco Paving Inc. has been contracted by the County of Lennox and Addington to rehabilitate two sections of County Road 4 within the township.